Explore UCD

 Approaches to Teaching and Learning:

-* Interactive programming lectures
+* Interactive Programming Lectures

-* Practical sessions
+* Practical Tutorial Sessions

-* Group work
+* Group Work

 Requirements, Exclusions and Recommendations